imfrom/imfrom/content/post/error-bash-completion-no-such-file.md

 date: 2020-06-09T02:59:45-04:00
 draft: true
 ---
 I wouldn't know where to look —- I certainly can browse the <a href="https://packages.debian.org/buster/bash-completion" target="_blank">repo</a> from Debian reposotiry — or where bash completion is usually installed on Debian-based distributions.
 It's been a while since I have used these kind of systems.
 But after all, this is irrelevant.
-Even as popular as it may,  not everyione uses it.
+Even as popular as it may,  not everyone uses it.

 A quick glance at the files that comprise this program, one could see that aside from the `usr` folder, bash completion is also installed under `etc` and `bin` accordingly.

-Bash completion allows to fill in the rest of the commands or variables that follow fora gitven executable.
+Bash completion allows to fill in the rest of the commands or variables that follow for given executable.

 See <a href="https://wiki.archlinux.org/index.php/Bash#Tab_completion" target="_blank">Bash autocompletion</a> for more details about its chock features' versatility.